-Human habits and social behaviour inform an improvised process which combines collage, painting, and installation, sometimes of a public nature and not limited to the environment of a gallery.
+Human habits and social behaviour inform an improvised process which combines collage, painting, and installation.

 I set out with a phenomenological approach to making works in an attempt to understand states of anxiety and serenity in the realms of spontaneous decision making and pre determined systems.
 I run experiments where the process often determines the outcome and provides a safe arena for improvisation, a place where rational procedures can co- exist alongside intuition.

 Practices such as the manufacture of certain motifs, utilisation of modular grid systems and the employment of repetition are borrowed from nature and industry to create a more self-effacing visual vocabulary which is governed in part by a set of rules as opposed to human authorship.
 Repetition and pattern is something that has developed instinctively as a way of eliminating anxiety from my studio practice.
 Its nature is cyclic and oscillates between order and disorder, uncertainty overpowering certainty and vice versa.